superAdmir/java-for-selenium/README/JavaCollectionFramework.md

 ```

 * Methods: boolean add(E e) , void clear(), Object clone(), boolean contains(Object o), boolean isEmpty(), int size(), boolean remove(Object o), Object first(), Object last().

+## Queue and Set Interface in Java

+What is Map interface?

+* Properties: A map contains values on the basis of key, i.e. key and value pair.
+Each key and value pair is known as an entry.
+A Map contains unique keys.
+* A Map doesn't allow duplicate keys, but you can have duplicate values.
+HashMap and LinkedHashMap allow null keys and values, but TreeMap doesn't allow any null key or value.
+* A Map can't be traversed, so you need to convert it into Set using keySet() or entrySet() method.

+What is HashMap Class?

+Properties:
+* Java HashMap class contains values based on the key.
+* Java HashMap class contains only unique keys.
+* Java HashMap class may have one null key and multiple null values.
+* Java HashMap class is non synchronized.
+* Java HashMap class maintains no order.

+* Methods: void clear(), Object clone(), boolean containsKey(Object key), boolean containsValue(Object Value) , Object get(Object key), boolean isEmpty(), Set keySet(), Object put(Key k, Value v), int size(), Collection values(), Value remove(Object key)

+What is TreeMap Class?

+Properties:
+* Java TreeMap contains values based on the key.
+It implements the NavigableMap interface and extends AbstractMap class.
+* Java TreeMap contains only unique elements.
+* Java TreeMap cannot have a null key but can have multiple null values.
+* Java TreeMap is non synchronized.
+Java TreeMap maintains ascending order.

+* Methods: void clear(), void size(), void isEmpty(), boolean containsKey(Object key), boolean containsValue(Object key), Object get(Object key), Object firstKey(), Object lastKey()

+What is HashTable Class?

+Properties:
+* Hashtable internally contains buckets in which it stores the key/value pairs.
+The Hashtable uses the key’s hashcode to determine to which bucket the key/value pair should map.
+* A Hashtable is an array of a list.
+Each list is known as a bucket.
+The position of the bucket is identified by calling the hashcode() method.
+A Hashtable contains values based on the key.
+* Java Hashtable class contains unique elements.
+* Java Hashtable class doesn't allow null key or value.
+* Java Hashtable class is synchronized.

+* Methods: void clear(), void size(), void isEmpty(), boolean containsKey(Object key), boolean containsValue(Object key), Object get(Object key)